cockpit-project/cockpit/HACKING.md

 `systemd_ctypes` submodule is checked out before running `pytest` from the source directory.

-It's also possible to manually build the bridge with `make cockpit-bridge.pyz`.
-You can copy the created file into the `$PATH` as `cockpit-bridge`.
-It should then be possible to get a limited Cockpit session running (for example, by specifying `localhost` to Cockpit Client).

 ## Running eslint

 Cockpit uses [ESLint](https://eslint.org/) to automatically check JavaScript